ICIJ/datashare-client/public/docs/components/document/DocumentTabExtractedText.md

 # DocumentTabExtractedText

-> Panel displaying the extract text of a document.
+> A panel displaying the extract text of a document.

 ## Props